shawntabrizi/substrate-collectables-workshop/2/0-introduction.md

 Introduction
 ===

-Explain some of the basics of cryptokitties:
+Explain some of the basics of NFT:

-- DNA
+- ownership
-- Breeding
+- Transfer
 - Buying Selling
-- NFT
+- ERC721 naming choices